Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-g0JP5QLR-I8.md

 ### Transcript

-> um are you planning on adding more renewable powers solar and wind we don't plan on adding renewable stuff like solar and wind something that we've talked about a few times but yeah no we're not really planning on it yes no
+> are you planning on adding more renewable powers solar and wind we don't plan on adding renewable stuff like solar and wind something that we've talked about a few times but yeah no we're not really planning on it yes no